guardian/csnx/libs/@guardian/prettier/readme.md

 ## Usage

-prettier has two configuration files: .prettierignore, which is layed out like git's .gitignore and .prettierrc.json which should have the following contents to call the right instructions.
+Prettier can take two configuration files:

+- `.prettierignore` which works like git's `.gitignore`
+- `.prettierrc.yml` (or [an equivalent](https://prettier.io/docs/en/configuration.html)) which provides settings to prettier

+To use this package, your prettier config should [reference it directly](https://prettier.io/docs/en/sharing-configurations#using-a-shareable-config):

 ```yaml
 # Prettier configuration file